San Juan Achiutla: Achiutla

 For the Mixtec name, Sundecu or Sundico Mixtec, nunu village, and dico pulverized made dust.
 This name would have been given to the city because the revered Emerald would have been reduced to dust by the missionaries.

 Achiutla's geographical location splendor and religious importance are probably the causes have done, so to consider as the Mixtec nation origin place.
 Although nowadays the information doesn’t exist can prove their priority over Apoala.

 Jansen and Pérez Jiménez refer to Achiutla in their Paisajes Sagrados: códices y arqueología de Ñuu Dzaui as follows:

 In the Codex Añute (Selden), p.
 6-III, we see how the 6 Monkey Princess embarks on a journey underground.
 Apparently starts from an opening in the rock wall over a river, where it is venerated the El Corazón del Pueblo de la lluvia jewel (The rain people’s heart, Ñuu Dzaui, the Mixtec people); probably it is the cave Ñuu Ndecu (Achiutla) where the El Corazón del Pueblo packaging (1934 Burgoa, I: 319, 332-333) was preserved.
 The Princess began with asking for permission to Ñuhu, probably the entrance guardian to the underground hall: named Hueso-Coa, Yeque Yata, can decipher as "bone (yeque) before (yata)".

-Dzahui Pre-Columbian rain's deity is formed in raindrops, found in San Juan Achiutla.
+Dzahui ,Pre-Columbian rain deity is here represented as a raindrop.San Juan Achiutla.

 Manuel A. Hermann Lejarazu explains in his work on the Codex Yucunama:

 Focus on the High Mixteca area, the most mountainous and elevated Ñuu Dzaui part.
 In the pre-colonial era, the kingdoms of Ñuu Tnoo (Tilantongo), Chiyo Cahnu (Teozacoalco), Ñuu Ndaya (Chalcatongo), Ndisi Nuu (Tlaxiaco) and Ñuu Ndecu (Achiutla) flourished here, among others.

 The Sun and Venus gods threw darts from the sky with which drilled the big hill precious the place of sand.
 One of his darts fertilized the Earth and thus was born the first ancestor of the lineage.
 The Primordial Lord's granddaughter, married a prince, who was born from a big tree in the City on Flames, Ñuu Ndecu, the current Achiutla.

 Achiutla, as is at the present known Ñuu Ndecu ("Burning City"), was in ancient times the High Mixteca spiritual center, the: